UV-Light Cured In Place Pipe Lining (UVCIPP)

 At PipeGuard, we regularly line 6"-60" pipe, but larger pipes can be accommodated if necessary.

-CIPP repair also has much quicker installation times which reduces the length of any minor disturbances caused while waiting for the curing process.
-Depending on the size and length of the pipe, we can potentially have a whole pipe relined and back in service within the working day.
+UVCIPP repairs also have much quicker installation times which reduces the length of any minor disturbances.
+In even the most difficult situations we can have a whole pipe relined and back in service within the day.